Jeff Daniels: 2009–2015: Resurgence with The Newsroom

+2016–present: Career expansion

 In 2016, Daniels returned to Broadway in the Revival of David Harrower's Blackbird alongside Michelle Williams.
 The play depicts a young woman (Williams) meeting a middle-aged man (Daniels), 15 years after being sexually abused by him when she was twelve.
 The play ran at the Belasco Theatre on February 5, 2016 (37 previews), and opened officially on March 10 (through June 11, 108 performances) where it was directed by Joe Mantello and received widespread critical acclaim.
 Daniels was nominated for his second Tony Award for Best Actor in a Play.
 Williams received a Tony Award nomination as well.

 In 2017, Daniels starred in Netflix's western miniseries Godless where he portrayed the villain Frank Griffin.
 He starred alongside Michelle Dockery, Merritt Wever, and Sam Waterston.
 Daniels won critical praise for his performance and was nominated for the Primetime Emmy Award for Supporting Actor in a Miniseries, which he won.

-In 2018, Daniels's Hulu's miniseries The Looming Tower traces the rising threat of Osama bin Laden and Al-Qaeda in the late 1990s and how the rivalry between the FBI and CIA during that time may have inadvertently set the path for the tragedy of 9/11.
+In 2018, Daniels's Hulu miniseries The Looming Tower traces the rising threat of Osama bin Laden and Al-Qaeda in the late 1990s and how the rivalry between the FBI and CIA during that time may have inadvertently set the path for the tragedy of 9/11.
 Daniels played John O'Neill, the chief of the New York FBI's Counter-terrorism Center.
 The ensemble included Bill Camp, Michael Stuhlbarg, and Peter Sarsgaard.
 Daniels won widespread critical acclaim and received a Primetime Emmy Award nomination for Best Actor in a Limited Series.

 In 2018, Daniels starred as Atticus Finch, reuniting with Aaron Sorkin in his stage adaptation of To Kill a Mockingbird.
 The play opened on Broadway at the Shubert Theatre.
 The production began previews on November 1, 2018, prior to its official opening on December 13, 2018.
 During the week ending on December 23, 2018, the production grossed over $1.5 million, breaking the record for box office grosses for a non-musical play in a theater owned by The Shubert Organization.
 Daniels received his third Tony Award nomination for Best Actor in a Play.
 The show received 8 other Tony Award nominations.
 In June 2019, producer Scott Rudin announced that Daniels would leave the production in November 2019 and would be succeeded by Ed Harris.
-Daniels' last performance was on November 3, 2019.
+His last performance was on November 3, 2019.